 USA: Outlast and Frisby Settle Disputes

+Outlast Technologies and Frisby Technologies yesterday jointly announced that the two companies have reached an agreement that resolves their disputes.
 As part of the settlement agreement, Frisby has agreed to withdraw its demand for arbitration against Outlast and Outlast has agreed to withdraw its patent infringement lawsuit against Frisby.
 The new agreement does not in any way restrict either company from continuing to produce, market and sell their respective products.

 Help test our new apparel sourcing tool.

 - Rana Plaza four years on – Timeline of change

 - Why collaboration is key to fashion supply chains

 - Trump and Brexit get a dose of pragmatism

 - Using worker surveys to drive supply chain change

 - M&S extends sourcing deal with Lindsey brothers